UNCLASSIFIED (U)

 (1) (U) Form I-407 provides a means by which an individual may formally record that they have voluntarily abandoned their LPR status.
 In addition to creating a record, Form I-407 is intended to ensure that the individual knowingly, voluntarily, willingly, and affirmatively records the abandonment of status.
 The decision to abandon LPR status is strictly voluntary and consular staff should not encourage or require individuals to abandon LPR status or to record such an abandonment on Form I-407.

 (2) (U) Who Can File Form I-407Any individual with LPR status may file Form I-407 to formally record voluntary abandonment of LPR status.
 The parent(s) or legal guardian(s) of an individual who is 14 years of age or younger may file Form I-407 on behalf of the minor.
-Form I-407 may be filed by individuals who are outside of the United States or at a port-of-entry.
+Form I-407 may be filed by individuals who are outside of the United States or at a POE.
 Form I-407 also may be filed by individuals who were admitted into the United States as nonimmigrants or paroled into the United States after abandoning a prior LPR status.

 (3) (U) Documents Required for Filing Form I-407 by Mail Outside of the United States: